kspringfield13/chatdeb/README.md

 type (bar, line, scatter or pie).
 The image is saved in the `charts/` folder and the file path is returned to the frontend.

+**Table Previews**

+Multi-row query results are now rendered as images using `matplotlib` with a light shaded style.
+These PNG files are saved in the same `charts/` directory and returned with a `TABLE:` prefix.

 **Summarize Conversation**

 After chatting, click the "Summarize?" button to receive a concise bullet style